jshang-0/SkAtt/README.md

 # Sketching-Attentions-with-Lower-Linear-Complexity-for-Long-Sequence-Problems
-for the paper "Sketching Attentions with Lower Linear Complexity for Long Sequence Problems"
+code for the paper "Sketching Attentions with Lower Linear Complexity for Long Sequence Problems"